gtkachyk/File-Management-System/README.md

 # File Management System
-The file management system is a set of rules and guidelines for managing digital files.
+The file management system is a set of rules and guidelines for managing digital files.<br>
-It contains two connected subsystems: a system for organizing files and a system for backing up files.
+It contains two connected subsystems: a system for organizing files and a system for backing up files.<br>
 This document is a guide for setting up your file management system and documentation to reference when maintaining it.

 # Setup Guide